-Now that we’re on track with what is big data, let’s have a look at the forms of big data:
+Now that we are on track with what is big data, let’s have a look at the types of big data:

 Semi structured is the third type of big data.
 Semi-structured data pertains to the data containing both the formats mentioned above, that is, structured and unstructured data.
 To be precise, it refers to the data that although has not been classified under a particular repository (database), yet contains vital information or tags that segregate individual elements within the data.
 Thus we come to the end of types of data.
 Lets discuss the characteristics of data.

-Back in 2001, Gartner analyst Doug Laney listed the three ‘V’s of Big Data – Variety, Velocity, and Volume.
+Back in 2001, Gartner analyst Doug Laney listed the 3 ‘V’s of Big Data – Variety, Velocity, and Volume.
 Let’s discuss the characteristics of big data.